Flat feet (pes planus) refer to a change in foot shape in which the foot does not have a normal arch when standing.

 When to Contact a Medical Professional

-Call your health care provider if you experience persistent pain in your feet or your child complains of foot pain or lower leg pain.
+Call your provider if you experience persistent pain in your feet or your child complains of foot pain or lower leg pain.

 Most cases are not preventable.
 However, wearing well supported shoes can be helpful.